personnumber3377/personnumber3377.github.io/projects/implementing_a_custom_mutator_for_apdu.md

 basically does that.
 I have no fucking clue as to how this works.
 Let's just try it with some random data and see what happens????

+## Getting the testcases from the source code.

+There exists a utility called `extract-inputs-from-tests` which seems very interesting imo..
+The testcases that come with the source originally don't really do anything, since some stuff is different and it makes them not work with the newest version or something idk..